Learning how to make the perfect BBQ ribs can be challenging for beginners. The good news is, we're here to help you with tips from the experts!

 This way, you don't have to worry about getting the right tenderness and flavor anymore.
-You can spend more fun with your family and friends, as well as enjoy grilling the meat.
+Plus, you can spend more time with your family and guests!

-How to Make the Perfect BBQ Ribs | 7 Helpful Tips for Beginners
+The Perfect BBQ Ribs | 7 Helpful Tips for Beginners

 1. Prepare the Perfect Ribs

-The first thing to learn how to make the perfect BBQ ribs is to know the different cuts.
+The first thing to learn about how to make the perfect BBQ ribs is to know the different cuts.
 The options include baby backs, spare ribs, and St. Louis spare ribs.

 Trim 1 bone from the large end of the ribs and 2 bones from the small end to create a consistent and equal-sized rack good for smoking or grilling.

 2. Use the Perfect Blend of Seasonings

 You can also try the yellow mustard, which will help tenderize the meat without getting a “mustard” taste.
 After seasoning the meat, wrap it tightly in plastic wrap and refrigerate for at least 8 hours.

 3. Apply Your “Secret” Marinade

-People tend to have their “secret” version of a perfect BBQ marinade, so if you have one, then this is the perfect time to bathe the meat with that marinade.
+People tend to have their “secret” version of a perfect BBQ marinade.
+So if you have one, then this is the perfect time to bathe the meat with that marinade.

 4. Prepare the Perfect Grilling Space

 Using a charcoal grill is the perfect way to get those ribs perfectly done.
 You'll be able to get that signature smoky flavor of BBQ meat.

 For smoking at the house, 250 degrees is a good one.
 With that temperature, the baby back ribs will cook in approximately 4 hours while a St. Louis cut rib will cook in about 5 hours.

 5. Smoke the Ribs with Wood

 When using wood to smoke your ribs, it should be done in moderation.
 Too much smoke will overpower the meat and make it bitter.
-Fruit wood like apple or cherry is typically the best choice for backyard grilling.
+Fruitwood like apple or cherry is typically the best choice for backyard grilling.

 Always remember not to put on any barbecue sauce until the last 10 to 15 minutes of cooking.
 Else, you'll have black ribs, and the inside part won't be able to cook perfectly.

 7. Be Patient

-This may seem obvious, but patience is most important thing when learning how to make the perfect BBQ ribs.
+This may seem obvious, but patience is the most important thing when learning how to make the perfect BBQ ribs.
 These can take a while to cook and grill.

-Don’t beat yourself up if you can’t get them right the few times.
-More than anything, you want to have lots of fun learning the process.
+Don’t beat yourself up if you can’t get them right a few times.
+More than anything, you want to have lots of fun learning the process!